 |Gold||Refers to the relational data warehouse in BigQuery.|

-Figure 4: Full big data operation in the cloud
+Figure 4: Full big data operation in GCP

 The callout numbers in the illustration above refer to the following steps: